Learn about the 5 common bad food habits in teenagers and how to fix them.

-Let’s face it, if you have a teenager in your house, you’re probably starting to see some bad eating habits.
+Let’s face it, if you have a teenager in your house, you’re probably starting to see some bad food habits.
 From skipping breakfast to overeating at the end of the day (what I call back-loading), teens may go off the rails when they get a little freedom.

 Other unhealthy eating signs, of course, are not.
 For example, if you see the signs of an eating disorder, you should never consider this typical or normal.
 You should seek additional help.